Tricuspid valve regurgitation

 - Atrial fibrillation.
 Some people with severe tricuspid valve regurgitation also may have a common heart rhythm disorder called atrial fibrillation.

-Tricuspid valve regurgitation often has no symptoms.
-When symptoms are present, they can range from fatigue and decreased exercise tolerance to swelling in the lower extremities and abdomen.
-You may be diagnosed when having tests for other conditions.
+Tricuspid valve regurgitation often has no symptoms, and you may be diagnosed incidentally when having tests for other conditions.

 Your doctor may order several tests to diagnose tricuspid valve regurgitation, determine the severity and cause of your condition, and develop an appropriate treatment plan.
 Tests may include:

-This is the test most commonly used to diagnose tricuspid valve regurgitation.
+This is the main test used to diagnose tricuspid valve regurgitation.
 In this test, sound waves produce detailed images of your heart.
 This test assesses the structure of your heart, the tricuspid valve and the blood flow through your heart.
 Your doctor also may order a 3-D echocardiogram.

 A cardiac MRI uses magnetic fields and radio waves to create detailed images of your heart.
 This test may be used to determine the severity of your condition and assess the size and function of your lower right heart chamber (right ventricle).